wincent/masochist/content/wiki/tmux cheatsheet.md

 I wanted to be super clever here and make use of, say `[prefix] [` and `[prefix] ]` to echo the familiar shortcuts for jumping between tabs, but that would class with the standard bindings for entering copy mode and pasting.

 I considered instead binding to `[prefix] C-[` and `[prefix] C-]`, but is too subtle and close to the copy mode bindings, making it easy to do the wrong thing.
 Oh well.

+# Miscellaneous

+- `:set -w synchronize-panes on`: send same input to all visible panes (except panes in a separate mode).